Orange-OpenSource/hurl/docs/manual/hurl.md

 ### -L, --location {#location}

 Follow redirect.
 To limit the amount of redirects to follow use the [`--max-redirs`](#max-redirs) option

+### --location-trusted {#location-trusted}

+Like [`-L, --location`](#location), but allows sending the name + password to all hosts that the site may redirect to.
+This may or may not introduce a security breach if the site redirects you to a site to which you send your authentication info (which is plaintext in the case of HTTP Basic authentication).

 ### --max-redirs <NUM> {#max-redirs}